-Under its constitution, the Board may delegate responsibility to Committees to consider certain issues in further detail and then report back to and advise the Board.
+Under its constitution, the Board may delegate responsibility to Committees to consider certain issues in further detail.
 Delegations must be in writing and retained as a record by CBHS.

 The Board must ensure there are procedures in place to enable it to monitor the exercise of delegations and must no abrogate its responsibilities through the use of delegations.